Aspose/releases.aspose.com/content/en/tasks/net/new-releases/aspose.tasks-for-.net-24.3-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Tasks for .NET 24.3 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Tasks for .NET 24.3 empowers you with improved project management capabilities through downloadable DLLs.
+This release offers bug fixes and a new public API, allowing for seamless integration into your existing .NET development environment.

+### Key Improvements

+- **Improved MS Project 16.0 Support:** Aspose.Tasks for .NET 24.3 offers better compatibility with MPP files created in Microsoft Project 16.0.
+This means smoother opening and working with these files directly through your application's code.
+- **Accurate Task & Resource Data (XML):** This update ensures precise handling of task and resource GUIDs (unique identifiers) within XML files.
+This eliminates potential data inconsistencies when working with project data in this format.
+- **Enhanced Material Resource Management:** Aspose.Tasks now handles time-phased data for material resources more efficiently.
+This allows for better planning and allocation of materials throughout your project.
+- **Consistent Assignment IDs Across Formats:** Assignment GUIDs (unique identifiers for task assignments) are now maintained consistently when saving projects between MPP and XML formats using the Aspose.Tasks for .NET 24.3 DLLs.
+- **Accurate Calculations for Completed Tasks:** Calculations of dependent properties, which determine how completing one task affects others, are now more accurate, especially for tasks marked as 100% complete.
+- **Greater Control over Zero-Duration Tasks:** With this update, you can set "Actual Finish" dates even for tasks with zero duration.
+This provides a more complete picture of your project schedule.

+### Public API and Backwards Incompatible Changes

+### New Public API
+- We have introduced `Aspose.Tasks.Calendar.Guid` in this release of the project management API.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Tasks for .NET 24.3 Release Notes](https://releases.aspose.com/tasks/net/release-notes/2024/aspose-tasks-for-net-24-3-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}